Scant Testing in US Migration System Risks Spreading Virus

 The Trump administration’s failure to test all but a small percentage of detained immigrants for the novel coronavirus may be helping it spread through the United States’ sprawling system of detention centers and then to Central America and elsewhere aboard regular deportation flights, migrants' advocates said Friday.

-More than 1,600 deportees from the United States to Guatemala over the last month were allowed to go to their homes and into voluntary, unenforced quarantine.
-Fears are rising that it may have seeded the country with an untold number of undetected cases, increasing the Central American nation's vulnerability to the pandemic.
+More than 1,600 people deported from the United States to Guatemala over the last month were allowed to go home and into voluntary, unenforced quarantine.
+Fears are rising that it may have seeded the Central American nation with an untold number of undetected cases, increasing its vulnerability to the pandemic.

 U.S. authorities took passengers’ temperatures before departure, and Guatemalan officials checked them for cough, fever and other symptoms on arrival.
-Those with possible COVID-19 symptoms would then have their mucous and saliva tested, but apparently healthy deportees underwent no testing and were allowed to head home even if they arrived on a flight with sick people.
+Those with possible COVID-19 symptoms had their mucous and saliva tested, but apparently healthy deportees underwent no testing and were allowed to head home even if they arrived on a flight with sick people.

 “It’s clear that deportees have been coming infected and without appropriate safety measures in the same airspace with other people,” Asturias said.
 “As we’re seeing, this type of deportation is producing contagion in Guatemala.”

-Only on Monday did Guatemala begin testing every passenger who had shared a flight with someone confirmed as positive.
+Only on Monday did Guatemala begin testing every passenger who shared a flight with someone confirmed as positive.
 The same day, a plane carrying 76 people arrived on an ICE flight from Alexandria, Louisiana.
-A migrant who was feeling ill was tested and found to be infected, leading to tests for everyone else on the flight.
-Forty-three tested positive despite showing no signs of illness and were now in medical quarantine, officials said.
+A migrant who was feeling ill was tested and found to be infected, leading to tests for everyone else.
+Forty-three tested positive despite showing no signs of illness and are in medical quarantine, officials said.

 “It’s very worrying because these adults and children are being deported from places with high levels of contagion,” said Leonel Dubón, director of Refuge for Childhood, a center for young and vulnerable deportees in Guatemala.

 ICE has restricted the movement of hundreds of detainees across the United States after they were suspected of coming into contact with an infected person, according to interviews with detainees and lawyers.
-The agency did not immediately confirm how many people are in isolation, but 105 cases have been identified in at least 25 detention facilities so far.
+The agency says 105 have tested positive for COVID-19 in 25 detention facilities.

-A Department of Homeland Security official who spoke on condition of anonymity to discuss internal procedures said that the U.S. does not test everyone in immigration custody because there are a limited number of tests available not just to ICE but worldwide.
+A Department of Homeland Security official who spoke on condition of anonymity to discuss internal procedures said not everyone in immigration custody is tested because there are a limited number of tests available not just to ICE but worldwide.

-“We are only testing individuals we have reasons to belive may have the disease because of symptoms or close contact with individuals with symptoms,” the official said.
+“We are only testing individuals we have reasons to believe may have the disease because of symptoms or close contact with individuals with symptoms,” the official said.

+DHS learned that four on a March 26 flight tested positive after arriving in Guatemala.
+Last week it started ensuring that everyone on deportation flights has a mask, and on Thursday began pulling people off if they had a temperature of 99 degrees, instead of 100.6 previously.

+The U.S. will consider new procedures if needed but has no plans to halt removals, the official said: “We continue to feel strongly that each country has an obligation to receive its citizens, that taking those individuals out of custody is the safest situation for them.”

 At the Richwood Correctional Center in Monroe, Louisiana, three cases have been confirmed and dozens of detainees are under lockdown.
-One Guatemalan detainee who has COVID-19, Diego Ortiz Garcia, said Friday that he is confined to a dorm with about 20 other people suspected of having the virus.
+One Guatemalan detainee who has COVID-19, Diego Ortiz Garcia, said Friday he is confined to a dorm with about 20 others suspected of having the virus.

 Another Richwood detainee who was infected, Salomon Diego Alonzo, was hospitalized Thursday.
 According to his attorney, Veronica Semino, Alonzo was taken there shortly after a guard told an immigration judge he “does not have the lung capacity” to speak during a hearing he listened to remotely, by phone.